- Ask the Expert: Understanding Vicarious Trauma

 This is an introductory team-focused training for professionals employed by governmental agencies or nonprofit agencies in the fields of law enforcement, prosecution, child protective services, social work, children's advocacy, therapy, medicine, or otherwise who work directly with child victims of crime as part of a current or emerging Child Advocacy Center or Multi-Disciplinary Interview Team (CAC/MDIT) in California.
 This training offers participants an opportunity to explore the concerns of other disciplines related to team investigations and provides an introductory framework for child forensic interviewing within the Child Advocacy Center Model as practiced in California.

 This training will present national practice and management guidelines on Munchausen by Proxy: Abuse by Pediatric Condition Falsification, Caregiver-Fabricated Illness in a Child, or Medical Child Abuse Due to Factitious Disorder Imposed on another.
 Course is designed for professionals in child protection, healthcare, law enforcement, family court, education, mental health, prosecution and defense.
-Bring your confusing or difficult cases to share with colleagues and review with experts.

 Topics to be covered: